protokol/collectibles-mobile/README.md

 Run `npm start` for a dev server.
 The application will open in your default browser.

 Run `cap:start:android` for a dev Android application.
 Running Android application requires Android Studio to be installed.
+If you cant find the folder capacitor-cordova-android-plugins inside the android project folder, you need to run a capacitor command to create it (and update plugin variables): Run `npx cap sync`

 Run `cap:start:ios` for a dev iOS application.
 Running iOS application requires XCode to be installed.